 OT's work in private practice and offices or hospitals with other medical staff.
 OT's are also found in nursing homes, rehab facilities, schools, and healthcare agencies.

 Salary: The median salary for this position is $81,910.

 Job Outlook: There is an expected 18% growth in this industry from 2018 to 2028.

-An operating room tech also known as a surgical technologist or scrub is a worker who is responsible for prepping patients for surgery, setting up and cleaning equipment and supplies before surgery, and assisting the surgeons during surgery.
+An operating room tech also known as a surgical technologist or scrub is a worker who is responsible for prepping patients for surgery, setting up and sterilizing operating equipment and supplies before surgery, and assisting the surgeons during surgery.
 An operating room technician works as part of a team and is supervised by a physician or other medical staff.
 An operating room technician learns about all of the various surgical equipment and procedures to efficiently assist the surgeon with surgical operations.

 Salary: The average salary is $58,467 for this position.